rramosp/genai-unittest/README.md

 # Using LLMs to generate unit tests

-Check the notebook.
+Check the notebooks.
 This is the workflow

-- define target function for which to generate unit tests
-- call LLM to generate unit test code
-- run unit test
-- run [test smells](https://github.com/maxpacs98/disertation) to probe for basic desired test properties
-- run [`pylint`](https://www.pylint.org/) to analyze generated test quality
+1- Notebook 01 - Generate unittest for a single function and measure code quality metrics on the generated code.
+2- Notebook 02 - Generate unittest for a full repo.
+3- Notebook 03 - Generate counter-function, that ensures that the generated unittests fail.

 See also